legend-exp/legend-julia-tutorial/README.md

 ## Required Software

-The tutorial requires [Jupyter](https://jupyter.org/), [matplotlib/PyPlot](https://matplotlib.org/) and [HDF5](https://www.hdfgroup.org/) in addition to Julia.
+The tutorial requires [Jupyter](https://jupyter.org/) and [matplotlib/PyPlot](https://matplotlib.org/).
 You may either use the LEGEND base software container image, or install Julia, Jupyter and PyPlot locally on your native OS.
 The installation instructions below are somewhat lengthy, to cover a variety of situations on Linux, OS-X and Windows, but the actual installation is typically quite simple.

 ### Using the LEGEND software container image